Click here for the PAST COVID-19 emerging and re-emerging waves Virtual conference IN 2021 Background…

 Data Integrity best practices

-- Data backup and duplication is critical for ensuring data integrity.
+- Data backup and duplication are critical for ensuring data integrity.

 - input validation to preclude the entering of invalid data,